 Can I schedule a Panopto recording?

 If you teach in a classroom that supports the automated Scheduled Lecture Capture (the rooms with an Automated Panopto Recorder in the classroom list), you may use the Recordings Scheduler in Canvas to schedule some or all of your classes for recording.
 You can change the schedule at any point during the quarter as needed for upcoming classes.
 You may also select to record specific times during your class session, for example, recording only the first hour of class when you are lecturing.
-For more details, see our help page, Schedule Lecture Capture (Automatically, via Canvas).
+For more details, see Schedule Lecture Capture (Automatically, via Canvas).